Would you like to make changes to your current financial situation?

 Debt Management

 Sometimes we find that debt sneaks up on us.
 Try to attack it as soon as you can!
 Make strategic decisions and apply them to your situation as soon as you are able.
 Below are some resources and tools that may help.
-You can also learn more about credit reports and credit scores by visiting the Money Matters module on Credit.
+You can also learn more by visiting the Money Matters module on debt management.

 Debt Elimination Calculator – This Military One Source website tool lets you figure out different ways to eliminate your debt and which approach works best for you.
 The website also has links to other calculators for paying off credit cards and saving for major purchases.

-Managing in Tough Times – This UW Madison Division of Extension website was made to help people make good financial choices in tough times.
-This website includes information on cutting expenses, considering bankruptcy, and managing financial stress.
+Getting Through Tough Times – This UW Madison Division of Extension website was made to help people make good financial choices in tough times.
+This website includes information on cutting expenses, considering bankruptcy, and managing financial stress

 When you Can’t Pay Your Bills on Time – This Money Matters self-study module helps you prioritize your debts, assess what to do if you’re unable to pay your bills, and negotiate with creditors about payment plans.